vertexproject/synapse/docs/synapse/glossary.rst

 Filter
 ------

 Within Synapse, one of the three primary methods for interacting with data in a :ref:`gloss-cortex`.
 A filter operation downselects a subset of nodes following a lift operation.
-See also :ref:`gloss-lift` and :ref:`gloss-pivot`.
+Compare with :ref:`gloss-lift` and :ref:`gloss-pivot`.

+See :ref:`storm-ref-filter` for additional detail.

 .. _gloss-form:

 Form
 ----

 Within Synapse, a form is the definition of an object in the Synapse data model.
 A form acts as a "template" that specifies how to create an object (:ref:`gloss-node`) within a Cortex.
-A form consists of (at minimum) a :ref:`gloss-prop-primary` and its associated :ref:`gloss-type`.
+A form consists of (at minimum) a :ref:`gloss-primary-prop` and its associated :ref:`gloss-type`.
 Depending on the form, it may also have various secondary properties with associated types.

 See the :ref:`data-form` section in the :ref:`data-model-terms` document for additional detail.